Offshore company formation in Mauritius

 While the rate is unique (15%) on individual tax as well as corporate tax, there is no Withholding Tax on dividends, no Capital Gains Tax and no capital duty on issued capital.
 The country respects all international standards in terms of compliance (with strict Know Your Client and AML regulations), and institutions respect the confidentiality of the Mauritius company’s information and allows free repatriation of profits and capital.

 Additionally, Mauritius’ vast network of Double Taxation Avoidance Agreements allows better risk management and reduced tax leakage for its foreign investors.
-With its combination of incentives and exemptions, in addition to its business-friendly environment, the Mauritius tax system is well-suited for offshore companies looking to optimise their tax planning strategies while operating in a stable, reputable jurisdiction.
+With its combination of incentives and exemptions, in addition to its business-friendly environment, the Mauritius tax system is well-suited for incorporating an offshore company structure looking to optimise their tax planning strategies while operating a company within a stable, reputable jurisdiction.